cruzluna/.dotfiles/README.md

   and more...
   Inspired heavily by [Josean-dev](https://github.com/josean-dev/dev-environment-files)

 # Installation

 Use this when setting up a new computer:

 `brew install neovim`

 `mkdir .config/nvim`

-  Clone the .dotfiles into .config/nvim and git clone without the project folder to prevent `.dotfiles/`
+Clone the .dotfiles into .config/nvim and git clone without the project folder to prevent `.dotfiles/` directory

 Open neovim

 It will load and install everything.
 Will still need to brew install some things:

 - Ripgrep
 - Node

 Some things broken at the moment:

 - Gopls

 (Suspect it is because I don't have it installed locally at the moment.)